rishiprajapat/Automated-Attendance-System-By-Real-Time-Face-Recognition/README.md

 histogram normalisation is done (equ = cv2.equalizeHist(gray)) noise removal is done ( final = cv2.medianBlur(equ, 3))

-    and images is saved to gray_images
+    and images are saved to gray_images

     further these images are being trained and .yml is obtained